-Until further notice all highway permits will be conducted electronically by email or U.S. mail.
+Until further notice, all highway permits will be conducted electronically through our e-Permitting Site.

 *For all other questions please call 952-496-8346 or email firstname.lastname@example.org.